-CRJU 3999 Prior Learning in Criminal Justice (1 - 12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in Criminal Justice.
+CRJU 3999 Prior Learning in Criminal Justice (1-12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in Criminal Justice.
 This course is repeatable up to 12 credits.

-CRJU 4000 Victimology (3 credits) This course will examine the institutional and social factors that are relevant to the study of victims of crime.
+CRJU 4000 Victimology (3 credits) This course will examine both the institutional and social factors and the issues and developments within the legal process that are relevant to the study of victims of crime.
 This includes an examination of the definition of a victim, crime, and a historical review of the role of the victim in the criminal justice system.
-Also covered will be issues and developments in the field of victimology in the legal process.
-Prerequisite: CRJU 1100 (formerly CRJU 2300) or CRJU 1200 (formerly CRJU 2200)
+Topics in this course may include psychological impacts of crime, the impact of victimization, legal approaches to victims, services provided to victims, restorative justice and emerging trends in the field of victimology.
+Prerequisite: CRJU 1100 or CRJU 1200.

-CRJU 4300 Criminology (3 credits) This course is designed to familiarize students with basic research methodology in criminal justice and criminology.
+CRJU 4300 Criminology (3 credits) This course is designed to familiarize students with theories of criminal behavior and basic research methodology in criminal justice and criminology.
 Specifically, students will examine the scientific study of crime and criminals.
-Throughout the course various topics will be covered, including defining and measuring crime, contemporary crime patterns, types of crime, and theories of criminal behavior.
-Prerequisite: CRJU 1100 (formerly 2300) or CRJU 1200 (formerly 2200)
+Throughout the course various topics will be covered, including criminological theory, defining and measuring crime, contemporary crime patterns and types of crime.
+Prerequisite: CRJU 1100 or CRJU 1200 and CRJU 2000, CRJU 2100 and CRJU 2400.